pkp/pkp-plugin-cli/README.md

 ### pkp-plugin version

-Outputs the version of the plugin
+Outputs the version of the installed plugin

 ### pkp-plugin help